rs-station/careless/README.md

 ### PYP Time Resolved Data
 The goal of this example is to demonstrate how `Careless` can be used to create an isomorphous difference map between time points in a time resolved experiment.
-You will find data from a time resolved experiment conducted at BioCARS on photoactive yellow protein (PYP).
+You will find data from a time resolved experiment conducted at BioCARS on photoactive yellow protein (PYP) in `careless/data/laue/pyp`.
 PYP undergoes a trans to cis isomerization when it is exposed to blue light.
 The data set consisted of 20 dark images and 20 images which were acquired 2ms after the arrival of a blue laser pulse.
 For starters, let's enter the data directory and have a look around.